julia-sand/entropy_production/README.md

 Outputs: the csv containing the results of the overdamped calculation and a text file containing the metaparameters of the run

-To compute the corrections for the underdamped distributions and drift, use
+To compute the corrections for the underdamped distributions and drift from the overdamped solution, use

 ```
 run python entropy_production/distributionanddrift.py --args**